-A Lawyer’s key role is to advocate for an individual in reaching a separation agreement.
+A Family Lawyer’s key role is to advocate for an individual.

-Can help when: You need your own advocate for either mediation or the courtroom
+- You need your own advocate for either Mediation or to go to Court.

-Can help when: You need someone to fight your case in the courtroom
+Can help when: You need someone to present your case in the Courtroom.

-Can help when: You want to be in a better emotional state to go through separation — and prepare for the future.
+Can help when: You want strategies to help you cope through separation — and prepare for the future.

 Works with: Individuals; each person can choose to have their own psychologist

-If you and your ex-partner are struggling to communicate, a Mediator or Lawyer might recommend you engage a counsellor or psychologists before negotiating a settlement or co-parenting approach.
+If you and your ex-partner are struggling to communicate, a Mediator or Lawyer might recommend you engage a counsellor or psychologist before negotiating a settlement or co-parenting approach.

 Can help when: Disagreements and past issues are getting in the way of reaching an outcome — or your ability to co-parent.